superwall/Superwall-iOS/Examples/SuperwallSwiftUIExample/README.md

   <img src="https://i.imgur.com/jKkBBNW.png" alt="The welcome screen" width="220px" />
 </p>

-The *Paywall* SDK is [configured](SuperwallSwiftUIExample/Services/PaywallService.swift#L20) on app launch, setting an `apiKey` and `delegate`.
+The *Superwall* SDK is [configured](SuperwallSwiftUIExample/Services/SuperwallService.swift#L20) on app launch, setting an `apiKey` and `delegate`.

-The SDK sends back events received from the paywall via the delegate methods in [PaywallService.swift](SuperwallSwiftUIExample/Services/PaywallService.swift).
+The SDK sends back events received from the paywall via the delegate methods in [SuperwallService.swift](SuperwallSwiftUIExample/Services/SuperwallService.swift).
 You use these methods to make and restore purchases, react to analytical events, as well as tell the SDK whether the user has an active subscription.

 ## Identifying a user

 On the welcome screen, enter your name in the **text field** and tap **Continue**.
-This saves to the Paywall user attributes using   [Paywall.setUserAttributes(_:)](SuperwallSwiftUIExample/Services/PaywallService.swift#L31).
+This saves to the Superwall user attributes using   [Superwall.setUserAttributes(_:)](SuperwallSwiftUIExample/Services/SuperwallService.swift#L31).
 You don't need to set user attributes, but it can be useful if you want to present paywalls based on specific user attributes or recall information about the user on your paywall.

 You'll see an overview screen: